 Addressing the key trends and challenges that London will face, this Mayor's document pays particular attention to encouraging sustainable modes of travel.
-Policy 6.3 states that CLPs should be secured in line with the London Freight Plan and should be co-ordinated with Travel Plans.
-In addition, Policy 6.14 stresses the need to promote movement of freight by rail and waterway.
+Policy T7 states that Construction Logistics Plans and Delivery and Servicing Plans will be required and should be developed in accordance with Transport for London guidance and in a way which reflects the scale and complexities of developments.
+The policy also stresses the need to promote movement of freight by rail and waterway.
 Development proposals promoting the uptake of the Fleet Operators Recognition Scheme (FORS), CLPs and Delivery and Servicing Plans (DSP) to consolidate freight will be encouraged.